philip-gai/announcement-drafter/README.md

      - docs/demo/ignore
    ```

-3. Now whenever you create a pull request with discussion markdown in those watch folders, `announcement-drafter` will ask for approvals to create discussions, and when the pull request is merged, it will create the discussions and post as the author!
+3. Now whenever you create a pull request with discussion markdown in those watch folders, `announcement-drafter` will ask for approvals to create discussions, and when the pull request is merged, it will create the discussions and post as the pull request author!
 4. See [Usage](#usage) for more specific usage instructions

 ## Usage